 - Use the Assessment section for all information, briefs, and submission points related to summative assessment.

 - Use images where appropriate to support what you're saying, and break up text to make it more readable.
+Do reduce the file size of images to a size of 100KB or less.

 - When adding resources, we advise on uploading the 'original' formats such as Word (.docx) and PowerPoint (.pptx) as these formats offer increasingly rich, built-in accessibility features to ensure that documents are accessible to the widest range of users.
 Ally, the accessibility checker tool available on Learning Space also offers PDF as an alternative download format, allowing all file formats can be downloaded as PDF's if students prefer.